Secure Domain Adaptation with Multiple Sources: Related work

-Our approach builds on the idea of probability metric minimization, present in UDA methods ~\cite{morerio2017minimal,damodaran2018deepjdot,chen2019progressive, sun2017correlation, lee2019sliced,redko2019optimal,rostami2019sar,gabourie2019learning,stan2021privacy}.
-Such approaches select a suitable metric which when minimized guarantees source and target alignment.
-In this work, we used the Sliced Wasserstein Distance (SWD)~\cite{lee2019sliced} for this purpose.
-SWD is a metric, defined as an approximation of optimal transport ~\citep{redko2019optimal}.
-It is a suitable choice for UDA because: i) it possesses non-vanishing gradients for two high-dimensional distributions with non-overlapping supports through exploiting the geometry of the embedding space.
-As a result, it is a suitable objective function for deep learning optimization which usually is solved using gradient-based techniques, e.g., stochastic gradient descent. ii) it can be computed efficiently based on a closed-form solution using only empirical samples, drawn from the two distributions.
+We address a more constrained yet practical setting, where privacy should be preserved both between pairs of source domains and with respect to the target.
+Our approach allows for efficient distributed optimization, not requiring end-to-end retraining if different source domains become inaccessible due to privacy obligations \cite{https://doi.org/10.48550/arxiv.1602.05629,peng2019federated}, or more source domains become available after initial training has finished, allowing for accumulative learning from several domains.
+Our method builds on extending the idea of probability metric minimization, explored in UDA (\cite{chen2019progressive,lee2019sliced,stan2021privacy,rostami2021lifelong,rost2021unsupervised}) to MUDA.
+The latent source and target features are represented via the output space of a neural encoder.
+Domain alignment implies a shared embedding space for these representations.
+To achieve this, a suitable distributional distance metric is chosen between these two sets of embeddings and minimized.
+In this work, we used the Sliced Wasserstein Distance (SWD) (\cite{rabin2011wasserstein,bonneel2015sliced}) for this purpose.
+SWD is a metric for approximating the optimal transport metric (\cite{redko2019optimal}).
+It is a suitable choice for UDA because: (i) it possesses non-vanishing gradients for two distributions with non-overlapping supports.
+As a result, it is a suitable objective function for deep learning gradient-based optimization techniques. (ii) It can be computed efficiently based on a closed-form solution using only empirical samples, drawn from the two probability distributions.